CharlieDigital/dn7-openapi-codegen/README.md

 Just rebuilding it won't work properly as it would attempt to write the binaries to the same target.

-Ideally, we can keep the service running since we're only updating the generated TypeScript client bindings.
-And if we can keep the backend service running, if the client binding generation causes the frontend to reload, it won't error if our service is stopped.
+Ideally, we can keep the API service running since we're only updating the generated TypeScript client bindings.
+If we can keep the backend service running and the client binding generation causes the frontend to reload, it won't error if our service is stopped.

 For this to work, we'll need a bit of simple -- but perhaps not-so-obvious -- configurations.